 - How to monetize their message

-- How to market their message to reach millions
+- How to market their message to reach their unique audience

 - How to do it in a way that creates a lifestyle where there will enjoy plenty of free time, income and true fulfillment